Alexander Friedmann: Personal life and death

-In 1911, he married Ekaterina Dorofeeva, though he later divorced her.
+In 1911, he married Ekaterina Dorofeeva, though they later divorced.
 He married Natalia Malinina in 1923.
 They had a religious wedding ceremony, though both were far from religious.
-They had a son Alexander Alexandrovich Friedman (1925—1983), born after his father's death.
+They had a son Alexander Alexandrovich Friedman (1925–1983), born after his father's death.

-Friedmann died on September 16, 1925, from misdiagnosed typhoid fever.
+Friedmann died on 16 September 1925, from misdiagnosed typhoid fever.
 He had allegedly contracted the bacteria on return from his honeymoon in Crimea, when he ate an unwashed pear bought at a railway station.

 Legacy

 The Moon crater Fridman is named after him.

-Alexander Friedmann International Seminar is a periodical scientific event.
-The objective of the meeting is to promote contact between scientists working in the field of Relativity, Gravitation and Cosmology, and related fields.
-The First Alexander Friedmann International Seminar on Gravitation and Cosmology devoted to the centenary of his birth took place in 1988.
+The Alexander Friedmann International Seminar is a periodical scientific event.
+The object of the meeting is to promote contact between scientists working in relativity, gravitation and cosmology, and related fields.
+The First Alexander Friedmann International Seminar on Gravitation and Cosmology commemorated the centenary of his birth in 1988.

-During the 2022 COVID-19 protests in China, Tsinghua University students were seen displaying Friedmann's equation as if it were a protest slogan, which was understood as an evasion of censorship by punning multilingually on "free man" and referring to liberalization and opening via the expansion of the universe.
+During the 2022 COVID-19 protests in China, Tsinghua University students displayed Friedmann's equation as if it were a protest slogan, which was understood as an evasion of censorship by punning on the English phrase "freed man" and referring to liberalization and opening via the expansion of the universe.